Ethical aspects of scientific research and publication

 For the management of these aspects, the Revista Argentina de Salud Públicatakes as a reference the recommendations given in the Recommendations for the preparation, editing and publication of scholarly work in medical journals, which establishes the following:

-3.1 Corrections: if necessary, a correction notice will be published as soon as the mistake/s is/are detected, detailing the changes and the original publication with the title Errata.
-Also, a new version of the article will be published detailing the changes concerning the original version and the dates when the changes were made.
-Likewise, the previous online version will display that a latest version of the article is available.
+4.1 Corrections: if necessary, a correction notice will be published as soon as the mistake/s is/are detected, detailing the changes and the original publication with the title Errata.
+A new version of the article will also be published detailing the changes compared to the original version and the dates when the changes were made.
+Likewise, previous electronic versions should prominently note that there are more recent versions of the article.

-3.2 Misconduct: Plagiarism, self-plagiarism, duplication and fragmentation: although the editorial policy of the journal is based on the publication of original and unpublished articles in order to avoid this behavior considered against scientific ethics, Associate Editors use Internet search engines to compare similitudes with other texts of the same authors regarding aspects such as: title, methodology and results of the research presented for publication.
-In case some of the conducts mentioned is detected, the concerned article may be removed before publication with prior notice to the author, or after publication, in which case the author will publish a retraction note.
+4.2 Misconduct: Plagiarism, self-plagiarism, duplication and fragmentation: although the editorial policy of the journal is based on the publication of original and unpublished articles in order to avoid behaviors against scientific ethics, Associate Editors use the PLAGIARISMA program as a tool for detecting possible cases of plagiarism.
+In cases where any of the above mentioned behaviors is detected, the article in question may be removed before publication with prior notice to the author, or after publication, in which case the editor will publish a retraction notice.

-3.3 Expressions of concern: The journal may consider the publication of an Expression of concern notice if an article is under investigation.
-This notice may be published when the editor has significant reasons of concern on the reliability of the contents of an article, but still not enough information to warrant a retraction note until the institutional investigation is complete.
+4.3 Expressions of concern: The journal may consider the publication of an expression of concern notice if an article is under investigation.
+This notice may be published when the editor has significant concern about the reliability of an article, but not enough information to warrant a retraction until an institutional investigation is complete.